blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 ### <a name="templatingClassifiers"></a> Implementing the templating classifiers

-Each `TemplatingClass` has associated templating classifier.
-For the old version of the Croatian identity card, there is `CroIDOldTemplatingClassifier` and for new one there is `CroIDNewTemplatingClassifier`.
+Each `TemplatingClass` has associated templating classifier instance.
+For the old and new version of the Croatian identity card, different instances of the `CroIDTemplatingClassifier` are used.
+Each of them captures the `RegexParser` reference for the document number from the associated identity card class and checks whether that `Parser` has produced the result.

-So, let's start with the `CroIDOldTemplatingClassifier`.
+Let's explain the implementation of the `CroIDTemplatingClassifier` in more details.

 As every concrete templating classifier, it implements `TemplatingClassifier` interface, which requires implementing its `classify` method that is invoked while evaluating associated `TemplatingClass`.
 First, all processors within classification processor groups are executed.
 Then this method is invoked to determine whether non-classification processor groups should also be executed.
 If this method returns `false`, then non-classification processor groups will not be executed and evaluation will continue to next `TemplatingClass` within `TemplatingRecognizer`.